Joseph René Bellot

-Joseph-René Bellot (18 March 1826 – 18 August 1853) was a French naval officer and Arctic explorer.
+Joseph-René Bellot (/bɛˈloʊ/ bel-LOH, /fr/; 18 March 1826 – 18 August 1853) was a French naval officer and Arctic explorer.

 Biography

 Bellot was born in Paris, the son of a farrier, but moved to Rochefort with his family in 1831.
 With the aid of the authorities of Rochefort he was enabled at the age of 15 to enter the Ecole Navale at Brest, in which he studied two years and earned a high reputation.
 He then took part in the Anglo-French expedition of 1845 to Madagascar, and received the cross of the Legion of Honour for distinguished conduct.
 He afterwards took part in Anglo-French blockade of the Río de la Plata, that of Parana to South America, which opened the Río de la Plata to commerce.

 In 1851, he joined the Arctic expedition under the command of Captain William Kennedy in search of Sir John Franklin.
 To harden himself for the Arctic winters, Bellot is said to have allowed himself only a thin mattress and one blanket on bare boards.
 When he met his first Inuit he endeared himself to them by constructing an artificial leg for a man who was disabled.

 In February 1852, Kennedy and Bellot set out from their winter quarters in Batty Bay on a dog sledging journey, travelling south to Brentford Bay, where they discovered Bellot Strait, a strait between Boothia Felix and Somerset Island.
 They then continued west to cross Prince of Wales Island to Ommanney Bay, returning to Batty Bay via Peel Sound and Cape Walker – a total trek of 1800 km.
 Bellot's narrative of the expedition was published posthumously in 1854.